Top 10 Sports Team Logos and What Makes Them Awesome

 The logo represents more than a sports team; it represents over a century of the biggest city in the United States.

-The Dallas Cowboys, also known as “America’s Team,” has one of the most distinguished logos in sports.
+The Dallas Cowboys, also known as “America’s Team,” has one of the most distinguished sports team logos.

 The single blue star is representative of Texas’ nickname as “The Lone Star State.”